HaxeFoundation/HaxeManual/content/13-debugging.md

 -L jstack
 ```

-The output will have more informative stack trace for exceptions:
+The output will have a more informative stack trace for exceptions:

 ```
 $ php build/index.php